 Doesn't schizophrenia make people

-sparked off by street drugs or alcohol.
-This is similar to the
+usually sparked off by street drugs or alcohol - not

-Although there is a higher risk of violent
+There is a higher risk of violent behaviour if

-behaviour if you have schizophrenia, it is very small compared to
+you have schizophrenia, but it is very small compared to the

-the effects of drugs and alcohol in our society.
-People with
+effects of drugs and alcohol.
+People with schizophrenia are far

 Schizophrenia never gets better